Iltotore/iron/main/docs/_docs/overview.md

 title: "Overview"
 ---

 Iron is a type constraints (or "refined types") library for Scala.
-It allows to bind constraints to a specific type.
+It enables binding constraints to a specific type.
 This processus is called "type refinement".

 ## Why refined types matter